Updated July 28, 2023

 Introduction to VLAN

 VLAN is Virtual Local Area Network that can connect multiple devices and machines in a single network, without having to place the devices in same geographical location.
-This type of network is chosen for its most favoured features, that includes, cost efficiency as you get what you pay for, high performance efficiency, flexible and much more scalable as the size of the network is not expected to be proportional to the physical area of the devices’ location, lower security risks given the network pattern, etc
+This type of network is chosen for its most favored features, which includes, cost efficiency as you get what you pay for, high-performance efficiency, flexible and much more scalable as the size of the network is not expected to be proportional to the physical area of the devices’ location, lower security risks given the network pattern, etc

 Every Virtual LAN has a unique broadcast domain.
 For different Virtual LANs, Layer 3 devices require to communicate while the same Virtual LAN switch is used.
 In Virtual LANs, Layer 3 devices separate the broadcast domain and Layer 2 header failed to verify one network from another.

 - In the above example, 5 workstations are connected to the Layer 2 switch which supports it.
 Workstation 1, workstation 2 and workstation 3 are connected 100 while Workstation 4 & 5 are connected VLAN 200.
 Here WS1, WS2 & WS3 are connected to the same Virtual LAN, hence they included in the same broadcast domain.
 Here, the switch is able to send a packet between workstations WS1, WS2 & WS3.

 - Similarly for WS4 & WS5 switch will send the packets.
 As they are in the same VLAN there is no need for Layer 3 device.
 However, without Layer 3 devices like router, WS1 & WS4 will not be able to communicate with each other.
 Similarly, WS2 or WS3 will not be able to communicate with WS5 without the Layer 3 device.
 Therefore, Layer 3 devices needed to communicate between workstations that are on different LAN.